ratlog/ratlog-spec/readme.md

 ----------------------------

-Ratlog is a specification for an application logging format.
+Ratlog is a specification of an application logging format.

 The format is language independent and libraries for producing and parsing logs are available in different programming languages.

 ----------------------------

+## Contents

 - [Examples](#examples)
 - [Goals](#goals)